RaghadB13/AI-Powered-Sentiment-Analysis/README.md

 Technical_Analysis_Report.pdf: Detailed documentation of the experimental setup, methodology, and evaluation metrics.

-templates/: Directory housing the Semantic HTML5 files that define the web application's user interface.
+index.html: The user interface for the web application.